onsip/sipjs.com/content/guides/server-configuration/asterisk-legacy.md

 enabled=yes
-bindaddr=127.0.0.1 ; Replace this with your IP address bindport=8088 ; Replace this with the port you want to listen on tlsendable=yes tlsbindaddr=127.0.0.1:8089 ; Replace this with your IP address tlscertfile=/etc/asterisk/keys/asterisk.pem
+bindaddr=127.0.0.1 ; Replace this with your IP address bindport=8088 ; Replace this with the port you want to listen on
 ~~~

 Change the IP address and port to the IP address of your server and the port that you would like Asterisk to listen for web socket connections on.